nickntg/awsredrive.core/README.md

 * **Region**.
 The region of the SQS queue.
 * **RedriveUrl**.
 The endpoint of the service to post SQS messages to.
 * **RedriveScript**.
 The powershell script to execute with content of SQS messages.
 This parameter comes into effect if RedriveUrl is empty.
+* **RedriveKafkaTopic**.
+The Kafka topic to send content of SQS messages to.
+This parameter comes into effect if RedriveUrl and RedriveScript are both empty.
+* **KafkaBootstrapServers**.
+The bootstrap servers to use when connecting to Kafka as a producer.
+* **KafkaClientId**.
+The client id to use when connecting to Kafka.
+If not specified, a value of _redrive_ is used.
+* **UseKafkaCompression**.
+If set to True, Snappy compression is enabled when sending messages to the Kafka topic.
 * **AwsGatewayToken**.
 If present, AWSRedrive will add this value to an _x-api-key_ header before posting SQS messages to the configured service endpoint.
 Useful when the service is exposed via AWS Gateway and a token is required.
 * **AuthToken**.
 If present, AWSRedrive will add this value to the authorization header before posting SQS messages to the configured service endpoint.
 * **BasicAuthUserName**.
 If present, AWSRedrive will use this value and the one specified in BasicAuthPassword to perform basic authentication when posting messages to the configured service endpoint.